 - A larger percentage of full-time equivalent local workers employed in Manufacturing (14.2% compared to 9.6%)

-- A smaller percentage of full-time equivalent local workers employed in Public Administration and Safety (3.6% compared to 7.1%)
+- A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (2.7% compared to 6.8%)

 The number of local workers in the full-time equivalent work in the Limestone Coast region increased by 534 between 2013/14 and 2018/19.

 The largest changes in the jobs held by the full-time equivalent local workers between 2013/14 and 2018/19 in the Limestone Coast region were for those employed in: